 Update as of August 2016 …

 Well, the drama continues!
 Towards the end of May, I was diagnosed with chronic Lyme disease and other tick-borne infections.
-Turns out, the burning and numbness in my feet probably ISN’T small-fiber neuropathy.
-Bartonella, a common tick-borne infection, causes similar symptoms.
+Turns out, the neuropathy in my feet is probably caused by Bartonella, a co-infection of Lyme.
 This diagnosis actually makes more sense since my symptoms were limited to just the soles of my feet.
 I always wondered why three different doctors asked me repeatedly if I had numbness and tingling in the tops of my feet as well as the bottoms.
 Classic neuropathy typically causes symptoms in the entire foot – not just the soles.
 The fact that only my soles were affected should have been a clue for the doctors to look deeper, but I guess they were just trying to get to their next patient.
 Apparently, Lyme and other tick-borne infections are often misdiagnosed as fibromyalgia.
 Everyone with fibromyalgia should read this!